Polynomial time vertex enumeration of convex polytopes of bounded branch-width

-However, we were not able to show a total polynomial run-time bound.
-This may be linked to the fact that vertex enumeration of polyhedra in general is NP-hard.

-We think that the presented algorithm is a major step towards understanding the complexity of the vertex enumeration algorithm.
-Further studies are needed to investigate the practical applicability of the algorithm, for example in the context of Elementary Flux Mode enumeration of metabolic networks.
+Just the run time bound does not hold.
+The boundedness condition is just required for using Caratheodory's Theorem.
+However, it may very well be that the vertex enumeration problem remains hard under bounded branch-width for general polyhedra.
+Hence, the complexity of this enumeration problem remains open.

+We repeat here that the restriction to non-constant variables is not crucial.
+Variables with constant values in the polytope are easy to detect and then they can be projected out.
+However, the algorithm would also work in the presence of such constant variables, but if not preprocessed, they may hurt the quality of the branch decomposition.
+Some of our theorems related to the equivalence between $k+1$-separation and $k$-module allowed $P$ to be just a subset of a convex set.
+Notice that in this case, depending on the features of $P$, it may not always be easy to detect variables that are constant in $P$.

+We notice that, since it is a divide and conquer algorithm, our enumeration algorithm it highly parallelizable.
+This may turn out to be a crucial aspect for future vertex enumeration algorithms for metabolic network analysis.
+However, otherwise the result in this paper is mostly of theoretical importance.
+Small branch-width decompositions are notoriously hard to find, Oum and Seymour~\cite{oum06}, Ma et al.~\cite{ma13}.